 "Buy Smart.
 Buy Direct."
-That's the tagline on Chinese e-tailer DHgate.com, suggesting that you're buying factory-direct, cutting out the expensive middleman.
-A search for "road bike" brings up 3,808 items, with Cipollini and Cervélo carbon bikes at the top of the list, and at amazing prices.
-In a sidebar there's an offer for a Skot Scale MTB frame.
+That’s the tagline on Chinese e-tailer DHgate.com, suggesting that you’re buying factory-direct, cutting out the expensive middleman.
+A search for "road bike" brings up thousands of items, with Cipollini and Cervélo carbon bikes at the top of the list, and at amazing prices.
+In a sidebar there’s an offer for a Skot Scale MTB frame.
 A Skot Scale?
 Surely DHgate means Scott Scale?
-Oh well, easy mistake to make, let's get back to looking at the bargains on offer.
-For $1900 there's a Pinarello Dogma, complete with Sky-branded aero seat-post, carbon F8 handlebars, Di2 groupset and deep-dish Dura-Ace carbon wheels.
+Oh well, easy mistake to make, let’s get back to looking at the bargains on offer.
+For $1900 there’s a Pinarello Dogma, complete with Sky-branded aero seat-post, carbon F8 handlebars, Di2 groupset and deep-dish Dura-Ace carbon wheels.

-Not all of these 2800 merchants are separate concerns - some merchants have multiple business names, making it easier to roll over and play dead when necessary.
+Not all of these merchants are separate concerns – some have multiple business names, making it easier to roll over and play dead when necessary.
 Whittle them down and there are perhaps a few hundred merchants selling cycle stuff.

 These merchants buy their goods from the Competent and Cowboy factories.
 Many of the carbon frames on offer are open-mold designs that don’t infringe on any design rights; some most definitely infringe.
 The online malls do their best to police their listings but with so many moles it’s tough to whack them all.

 In a 2014 filing with the US Securities and Exchange Commission the Alibaba Group wrote:

 "Although we have adopted measures to verify the authenticity of products sold on our marketplaces and minimise potential infringement of third-party intellectual property rights through our intellectual property infringement complaint and take-down procedures, these measures may not always be successful."